 Haley McKeen is a PhD in Education student at George Mason University with a specialization in Educational Psychology and Research Methodology.
 Haley has experience in numerous K-12 educational settings including tutoring and student teaching in diverse elementary school classrooms.
 She currently serves as a graduate research assistant in the Educational Psychology Department at George Mason University.
 Her research interests focus on the use of self-regulated learning (SRL) in the classroom to support K-12 students at risk for academic failure.

-Sahar Wahidi is a PhD in Education candidate at George Mason University.
+Dr. Sahar Wahidi is a recent PhD in Education graduate at George Mason University.
 With 10+ years of experience, Sahar has worked with learners of all abilities as a K-12 tutor, substitute teacher, and program director/classroom assistant for therapeutic recreations.
 Sahar has been a graduate assistant for Region 4’s Early Childhood Special Education Training and Technical Assistant Center (TTAC) and is currently a research assistant for both the Educational Psychology Department and the Kellar Institute for Human disAbilities (KIHd).
 Her research focuses on educators’ self-regulated learning, promoting the idea that to best support our learners we must first begin by empowering our teachers.

 Christine Nardelli is a PhD student at George Mason University, and she is specializing in Educational Psychology with a secondary focus in Literacies, Culture, and Reading.
 Christine is currently serving as a graduate research assistant in the department of Educational Psychology.
 Her teaching experiences include elementary classroom teacher and full-time undergraduate instructor.
 Her research is centered upon tutor development and mentorship with the incorporation of self-regulated learning (SRL) through pedagogical practices and applications.